minhtrietcancode/The-Robotic-Cleaner-Project/README.md

 ## Project Background
 Originally a Python assignment for robot navigation, reimplemented in C for improved memory management, pointer manipulation, linked list data structures, and algorithm optimization.
 I have provided both the Python solution and the C solution for this project.
 Remember that the description in the file `Task Description.md` is for Python assignment, not for C assignment.

+You can access the Python solution by access the file `Project_1.py` and `Project_1.c` for the C version.

 ## Core Components

 ### TASK 1: DISTANCE TO WALL